NetDenizen/booru-wizard/README.md

 * wxPython 4

-* PyPubSub (Should be autmatically included with wxPython)
+* PyPubSub (Should be automatically included with wxPython)

 * jsonschema